CodezPoet/code_examples/README.md

 Just because someone doesn't have a "classical IT" education doesn't mean they can't be a good coder or whatever.
 If you look down on Open Source developers then why do you even want to hire them?

-If these rules means you want to hire someone else: go hire someone else.
-I have a lot of positive experiences but I am sick of some of the crap in this sector.

 ## Table of Contents